ash-project/ash_postgres/documentation/topics/development/migrations-and-tasks.md

 For more information on generating migrations, run `mix help ash_postgres.generate_migrations` (the underlying task that is called by `mix ash.migrate`)

+When you remove a resource from your domain, run the migration generator (e.g. `mix ash_postgres.generate_migrations --name remove_my_resource`).
+It will generate a migration to drop the table and remove the snapshot for that table.

+When you rename a resource's table (e.g. change the `table "..."` in the `postgres do` block), the generator will ask whether you are renaming the table.
+If you answer yes, it generates a single `rename table(...), to: table(...)` migration so the table is renamed in place and data and foreign keys are preserved.

 > ### all_tenants/0 {: .info}
 >
 > If you are using schema-based multitenancy, you will also need to define a `all_tenants/0` function in your repo module.
 See `AshPostgres.Repo` for more.